microsoft/playwright-python/README.md

 ## Documentation

 We are in the process of converting our [documentation](https://playwright.dev/) from the Node.js form to Python.
 You can go ahead and use the Node.js documentation since the API is pretty much the same.
-Playwright uses non-Python naming conventions (`camelCase` instead of `snake_case`) for its methods.
-We recognize that this is not ideal, but it was done deliberately, so that you could rely upon Stack Overflow answers and existing documentation.

 ### Named arguments